UNIT 1: Atomic Structure, States of Matter & Thermodynamics

 Herbicides and fungicides), their harmful effects and prevention.
 Strategies to

 UNIT 5: Basic Concepts of Organic Chemistry

-Puriﬁcation and characterisation of organic compounds: Puriﬁcation:
+Puriﬁcation and characterization of organic compounds: Puriﬁcation:

 Crystallization, sublimation, distillation, differential extraction and chromatography